 A safe workplace is a collective responsibility.
 Employers must provide the necessary tools and environments for employees to feel safe, and employees must be vigilant and proactive in reporting and addressing threats.
 By working together, you can create workspaces where everyone thrives.

 “Aggression and violence in the workplace is on the increase for most companies that fail to recognize and be PROACTIVE about it.”Timothy Dimoff, President of SACS Consulting & Investigative Services

 Deal with Employee Threats Before They Escalate

-As a former law enforcement officer, Tim Dimoff applies his firsthand experience with aggressive and/or violent perpetrators to business operations’ best practices.
-Aggressive violence and behavior only decreases when it’s not invited into the workplace.
-Protect your business by learning effective practices and procedures to address employee threats before it’s too late.
+As a former law enforcement officer, Tim Dimoff applies his firsthand experience with aggressive and violent perpetrators to business operations best practices.
+Aggressive violence and behavior only decrease when not invited into the workplace.
+Protect your business by learning practical techniques and procedures to address employee threats before it’s too late.
 Contact Tim to schedule his Dealing with Employee Threats presentation today.